SNAP Benefits in North Carolina: How to Apply and Qualify

 • Seeds and plants that produce food for the household to eat

-However, there are some restrictions on what you can purchase.
-Your EBT card cannot be used for non-food items or certain prepared foods.
-Ineligible items include:
+However, there are some restrictions on what you can buy.
+Your EBT card cannot be used for non-food items or prepared hot meals intended for immediate consumption.

 • Vitamins, medicines, and supplements